Author: Jarod Bona

 For example, RPM agreements may facilitate a manufacturer cartel by assisting the cartel in identifying “price-cutting manufacturers who benefit from the lower prices they offer.”
 The arrangements could also organize cartels at the retailer level: A group of retailers could collude to fix prices, then compel one or more manufacturers to aid that conspiracy with resale price maintenance.
 In that case, retailers (perhaps online retailers, for example) with better distribution systems or lower cost structures couldn’t pass on those advantages to their customers in the form of lower prices.

 The Leegin Court also explained that a powerful retailer or manufacturer could abuse RPM agreements.
 A dominant retailer, for example, could request resale-price maintenance to forestall innovation in distribution that lowers costs.
 And a manufacturer with market power could employ the practice to incent retailers not to sell the products of smaller rivals or new entrants.
+This is a common scenario.

 Are Resale-Price-Maintenance Agreements Illegal Under the Antitrust Laws?